CloudLabs-MOC/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

----
-lab:
-    title: 'Explore generative AI'
-    description: 'Use a chat playground to interact with a generative AI model'
----

-# Explore generative AI
+# Lab: Explore generative AI

 In this exercise, you'll use a chat playground to interact with a generative AI model.
 The goal of this exercise is to explore the effect of system prompts, model parameters, and grounding models with data.

 This exercise should take approximately **15** minutes to complete.

-## Chat with a model
+## Task 1: Chat with a model

 Let's start by using a chat interface to submit prompts to a generative AI model.
 In this exercise, we'll use the **Microsoft Phi 3 Mini model**; a small language model that is useful for general chat solutions in low bandwidth scenarios.